ExMember/exmember.github.io/_posts/2022-04-04-the-value-of-bitcoin.md

 ## The value of bitcoin

 Bitcoin does not have utility like a commodity money.
 It does not represent a commodity with utility.
-And it does not have any a fundamental underlying source of demand like fiat money.
+And it does not have any underlying source of demand like fiat money.
 Bitcoin has no value.

 This is notwithstanding the amazing features of public blockchain